 Install Wine using Homebrew by pasting this line into a Terminal window:

 Configure the Wine environment for CTE and install Uniscribe:

 To install CTE itself, download Classical Text Editor.
 To run the installer, type

 winein the Terminal followed by a space, drag the installer file into the Terminal window, press Return, and follow the steps.
 You can then close the Terminal.

-To update the program in the future, follow the same technique as in step 4, but running the update installer rather than the original program’s installer.
+To update the program in the future, follow the same technique as in step 4, but drag the update installer into the Terminal window rather than the original program installer.

 If you later wish to uninstall everything, run:

 rm -rf ~/.wine && brew uninstall wine winetricks